6 – The astronomical origin of tides

 • Barycenter: In astronomy, the barycenter is the center of mass of two or more bodies that orbit one another and is the point about which the bodies orbit.

-• A top view of the solar system is the norm: Northern hemisphere bias, and from this perspective both the Earth and the Moon are orbiting counterclockwise ↺.
+• A top view of the solar system is the norm: northern hemisphere bias, and from this perspective both the Earth and the Moon are orbiting counterclockwise ↺.

 • Tidal day or Lunar day: 24 hours and ±50 minutes.
 The Moon orbits the Earth every month, and the Earth rotates (in the same direction as the Moon's orbit) on its axis once every 24 hours.